gersteinlab/BC-Design/README.md

 python train/main_eval.py --dataset AFDB2000
 ```

 The `train/main_eval.py` script is used to evaluate the pre-trained BC-Design model on test datasets.
-It loads the specified dataset and the pre-trained model checkpoint (`BC-Design.ckpt` by default) to perform inference and report evaluation metrics.
+It loads the specified dataset and the pre-trained model checkpoint (`UBC2Model.ckpt` by default) to perform inference and report evaluation metrics.

 **Key functionalities of `main_eval.py`:**
 -   **Dataset Selection:** You can specify the dataset for evaluation using the `--dataset` argument (e.g., `CATH4.2`, `TS50`, `TS500`, `AFDB2000`).
--   **Checkpoint Loading:** It loads a pre-trained model from the path specified by `--checkpoint_path` (defaults to `./BC-Design.ckpt`).
+-   **Checkpoint Loading:** It loads a pre-trained model from the path specified by `--checkpoint_path` (defaults to `./UBC2Model.ckpt`).
 -   **Evaluation Metrics:** The script calculates and displays various performance metrics such as test loss, sequence recovery, perplexity, pLDDT, and TM-score.
 -   **Configurable Parameters:** Several aspects of the evaluation can be configured through command-line arguments, including:
     * `--res_dir`: Directory to store results.